RasaHQ/nlu-hyperopt/README.md

 certain threshold and `correct_below` describes the fraction of correct predictions below a certain threshold.
 Threshold and `l` can be configured through environment variables.

+# Github Action

+`action.yml` defines an action that you can include in your CI/CD workflow.
+See `.github/workflows/nlu-hyperopt.yml` for an example of how to use this action in a step.
+The action requires a copy of your repositories code, so you should include the [standard checkout action](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#using-the-checkout-action) first.

+You can configure all the environmental variables defined above, as well as the `SEARCH_SPACE` variable, which should point to your search space definition.